carolina-ar-vr/intro-to-bezi/README.md

 # Intro to XR Design with Bezi Workshop
-A Carolina AR/VR workshop that will teach you how to design XR experiences in Bezi – created by Ashley Neall.
+A Carolina AR/VR workshop that will teach you how to design XR experiences in Bezi – created by Ashley Neall, Stratton, and Arryn O'Brien.

 ## An Introduction
 This workshop introduces students to extended reality (XR) design within **Bezi** – a web-based 3D UI/UX design tool used to plan out mobile, AR, VR, and MR experiences for XR various platforms.
 Since this workshop is only one hour long, **you _must_ ENTIRELY complete the pre-workshop setup below BEFORE THE WORKSHOP BEGINS**!